allan-gounden/Project-Pen-Too/README.md

 that in a few years you can use GrapheneOS (https://grapheneos.com) for everything.
 But this will certainly take a few more years (<a href="https://www.facebook.com/story.php?story_fbid=446825460994780&id=100070019901989">https://www.facebook.com/story.php?story_fbid=446825460994780&id=100070019901989</a>)
+</br></br>
+There are a lot of people who have paranoia.
+If it is with reason or without does not make a difference.
+This project might help those people in need to have trust in a secure and reliable operating system that they can use daily.</br>
+Having a secure operating system is one of the pillars for having secure communications.

 <h1 id="Features">Features</h1>
 Musl, compiled with